 Mr John Hart [s.116(1B)]

-He was appointed as Chief Executive Officer of Restaurant & Catering Australia in 1999.
+He was Executive Director of Restaurant & Catering Australia between 1999 and 2020.
 Restaurant & Catering Australia is the peak industry body representing restaurants, cafes and caterers across Australia.
 John came to the Association from Tourism Training NSW where he was Executive Officer for five years.

-John has spent over 30 years working in the hospitality industry in operational, HR and IR roles, trained in food and beverage management at the Ecole Hotelliere Lausanne, in Switzerland, and holds a Bachelor of Commerce majoring in Business Law.
+John has spent over 35 years working in the hospitality industry in operational, HR and IR roles, trained in food and beverage management at the Ecole Hotelliere Lausanne, in Switzerland, and holds a Bachelor of Commerce majoring in Business Law and a Master of Business Law.

 John currently also served as Chair of the Commonwealth Vocational Education and Training Advisory Board between 2013 and 2017 and was previously on the Prime Ministers Business Advisory Council.